k0ral/imm/README.md

   let config : List Callback = [ writeFile ]
   in config
   ```

+#### `imm-monolith`
-- using `imm-monolith` will produce a heavy, self-contained HTML file, with embedded stylesheets, scripts, images and fonts; links to external web pages will still require an internet connection:
+`imm-monolith` will produce a heavy, self-contained HTML file, with embedded stylesheets, scripts, images and fonts; links to external web pages will still require an internet connection:
   ```dhall
   let Callback : Type =
     { _executable : Text